fmlharrison/CV/README.md

 #### TEFL Teaching Certificate with i-to-i

-*3-month part time course to become an a Teacher of English as a Foreign Language*
+*3-month part time course to become a Teacher of English as a Foreign Language*

 ## Experience